Baker details plan to drastically expand coronavirus testing by end of 2020

 “That’s good progress, but we need to do more,” Baker said.

-CVS is working with the Commonwealth to expand testing and is launching 10 new COVID-19 drive-thru test locations in Charlton, Worcester, Raynham, Northampton, Bridgewater, Carver, West Springfield, Danvers, Westport, and Wellesley, Baker announced.
+CVS is working with the Commonwealth to expand testing and is launching 9 new COVID-19 drive-thru test locations in Charlton, Worcester, Raynham, Northampton, Bridgewater, Carver, West Springfield, Danvers and Westport.

 In addition to the new CVS sites, the state has expanded testing with Quest Diagnostics and 18 community healthcare centers, according to Baker.